Dr Gill Hughes

 CULTIVATING YOUTH WORK STUDENTS AS AGENTIC RESEARCH PRACTITIONERS – A WHOLE PROGRAMME APPROACH

 Rippingale, J., Smith, C., & Hughes, G. (2019).
 CULTIVATING YOUTH WORK STUDENTS AS AGENTIC RESEARCH PRACTITIONERS – A WHOLE PROGRAMME APPROACH.
 In M. Seal (Ed.), TEACHING YOUTH WORK IN HIGHER EDUCATION TENSIONS, CONNECTIONS, CONTINUITIES AND CONTRADICTIONS (230- 242).
-Estonia: Tartu
+Tartu

 Digital Artefact